On this page

 - Advanced guidance

 - must choose a re-enrolment date that falls anywhere within a six-month timeframe.
-This starts three months before the third anniversary of their original staging date, and ends three months after it (for example a staging date of 1 October 2013 would mean the employer could choose to re-enrol between 1 July and 31 December 2016)
+This starts three months before the third anniversary of the date their legal duties began (their staging date or duties start date), and ends three months after it (a staging date of 1 October 2013 would mean the employer could choose to re-enrol between 1 July and 31 December 2016)

 - doesn’t need to inform us of their chosen re-enrolment date until they complete their re-declaration of compliance